scality/Cloud-Migration-Tool/README.txt

 All source code is hosted here, and the documentation will be available at http://github.com/Joacchim/Scality-Cloud-Migration-Tool/wiki

+See INSTALL.txt for offline build and install instructions.

 Please report bugs, comments and questions on the project's issues page : http://github.com/Joacchim/Scality-Cloud-Migration-Tool/issues